flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/afloor.md

 ## TOGA LK

 This indication typically appears after triggering A.FLOOR protection where TOGA (take off go around) thrust has been set automatically and "locked".
-This autothurst mode will be kept active until the crew has safely resolved the previous A.FLOOR condition.
+This autothrust mode will be kept active until the crew has safely resolved the previous A.FLOOR condition.

 ![tglk](../../assets/advanced-guides/protections/afloor/tglk1.png){width=80% loading=lazy}